NIVANorge/Mobius2/docs/mobius2docs/units.md

 ## The standard form

-Mobius2 internally converts all units down to a standard form which is a scaling factor followed by the unit expressed in base units only.
+Mobius2 internally converts all units down to a standard form which is a single scaling factor followed by the unit expressed in base units only.
 This form is often what you see reported in error messages.

 For instance, the standard form of `[k W, m m]` is 10³ g m³ s⁻³.

-Two units can be converted to one another if they have the same *dimension*, that is if the part after the multiplier (the powers of the base units) is the same.
-In this case the conversion factor is the ratio of the two multipliers.
+Two units can be converted to one another if they have the same *dimension*, that is if everything except for the scaling factor is the same (the base units and their powers).
+If two units can be converted to one another, the conversion factor is the ratio of the two scaling factor in one way or another.